Church Stretton: Carding Mill Valley

-The carding mill closed and was demolished at the beginning of the twentieth century, though the adjacent factory building remains in the valley today.
-The valley it is in took the name "Carding Mill Valley", and is now a tourist attraction and well-known starting location for walkers (being at the heart of the Long Mynd range).
+The carding mill closed and was demolished at the beginning of the twentieth century, although the adjacent factory building remains in the valley today.
+The valley it is in took the name "Carding Mill Valley", and is now a tourist attraction and well-known starting location for walkers, being at the heart of the Long Mynd range.
 Those who follow the valley to its summit are greeted by the sight of the Lightspout waterfall.
 The valley is owned (along with the entire hill range) by the National Trust, who have a visitor centre there.
 The mill building itself has been converted into flats and a number of other private houses exist near it and the visitor centre, forming a small settlement in the valley.
 Vehicles (and therefore most visitors) have to drive up from the town, from Shrewsbury Road, to access the valley.

 Cars may drive as far as the car park situated about a mile up the valley.
 This car park was at one time an open-air swimming pool.
 A sign indicating water depth still stands in its original position.